apache/carbondata/docs/mv-guide.md

    ```

  **NOTE**:
-   * Group by and Order by columns has to be provided in projection list while creating materialized view.
+   * Group by and Order by columns has to be provided in the projection list while creating a materialized view.
    * If only single fact table is involved in materialized view creation, then TableProperties of
      fact table (if not present in a aggregate function like sum(col)) listed below will be
      inherited to materialized view.